I can't contact the trader - what can I do?

 - check the public notices section in The Gazette newspaper

-You should write to the official receiver or insolvency practitioner to register your claim as a creditor.
+- write to the official receiver or insolvency practitioner to register your claim as a creditor

 Sole trader or partnership

 If the trader is a sole trader or a partnership, they may still be liable to you even if they are no longer trading.
 Find out the circumstances behind why the trader stopped trading.
-If a sole trader or partner is bankrupt, you can only take court action against them if you receive consent from the court, and then only after the date of the insolvency.
-In the case of a partnership, it can be subject to compulsory liquidation.
+If a trader has been issued with a bankruptcy order by the court, you can register as a creditor.
+This does not mean that you will definitely receive a payment.
+You will be kept informed about developments with the case and you can vote on decisions at any creditors' meetings.
 Check with the Insolvency Service to see if the trader has gone bankrupt or if they are subject to other insolvency proceedings.

 See the 'Thinking of suing in the court?' guide for more information on court action.